Style Travel for Men: How to Pack a Sharp, Versatile Wardrobe for Any Trip

 Airport Style Without Trying Too Hard

-The airport is where most men make their first style mistake of a trip: they dress for maximum comfort without any regard for how they look.
+The airport is where most men make their first style mistake of a trip: they dress for maximum comfort, with no regard for how they look.
 The result is an outfit that signals disengagement rather than ease.
+Incorporating elements of style travel into your airport outfits can significantly improve your overall travel experience.
+You should feel as good as you look.

 Relaxed tailoring is the answer.
 Slim chinos, such as Uniqlo’s slim-fit stretch chinos, are hard to argue with at the price, or clean dark denim with a fitted tee and a structured overshirt gives you full comfort on a long flight while still looking intentional when you land.
 Clean sneakers or loafers complete the look effortlessly.